CASELOAD7000/knockback-sync/README.md

   * Sends a message indicating whether the experimental off-ground knockback synchronization has been enabled or disabled.
 The messages are configurable in the `config.yml` file.

   **Notes:**

-  * **This command currently does not do anything as off-ground synchronization has yet to be implemented.**
     * This feature is experimental and may not work as expected.

 ## License